djbyrne/TD3/README.md

 # TD3

-An implementation of the TD3 algorithm in pytorch.
+An implementation of the TD3 algorithm trained on the Roboschool HalfCheetah environment using pytorch.
 The code here is based on the work of the original authors of the TD3 algorithm found [here](https://github.com/sfujim/TD3).

 ## Getting Started

-These instructions will demonstrate how to setup a virtual environment with all requirements for the project setup
+These instructions will demonstrate how to setup a conda environment with all requirements for the project setup.

 ### Installing